lfit/itpol/trusted-team-communication.md

 To create a detached signature for a tarball, use the following command:

-    gpg -ba tarball.tar.gz
+    gpg -ba tarball.tar.xz

-This will create a file called `tarball.tar.gz.asc` which should be uploaded to the release server.
+This will create a file called `tarball.tar.xz.asc` which should be uploaded to the release server.

-Alternatively, if you only release via git, you may simply use signed git tags and let packagers create their own tarballs from git.
+Alternatively, if you only release via git, you may simply use signed git tags and let packagers create their own tarballs from git itself.

 ## Securing infrastructure access